 Residents and visitors alike will enjoy another season of free concerts around the city thanks to SummerStage.
 Billed as the city’s largest free outdoor performing arts festival – and a great example of free summer activities in New York – the annual event includes more than 100 performances in Central Park and more than one dozen neighborhood parks throughout the five boroughs.
 Genres performed throughout the summer will include indie rock, hip hop, jazz, R&B, salsa, bhangra and opera in different languages.
 In addition, poetry and contemporary dance are also scheduled.

 Free Summer Activities for Kids in New York

 Every Wednesday at the Bronx Zoo is free admission day, and there’s no better time to visit the zoo than in summer.
 The Bronx Zoo is one of the greatest zoos in America, with an intense focus on conservation and education.
 In addition, there’s even a new Children’s Zoo area, where kids of all ages can pet and interact with a range of different animals.
 Don’t miss their best exhibit, the Congo Gorilla Forest.
 Can’t make it on a Wednesday?
 Save up to 20 percent when you purchase tickets in advance online with AAA.

-This summer, Madison Square Park will host a weekly Kids Concert on Wednesday mornings.
+Madison Square Park will host a weekly Kids Concert on Wednesday mornings, July 10 to August 14.
 The concerts take place on the Farragut Lawn, and will feature kiddie music darlings such as Suzi Shelton, Father Goose, JoJo & the Pinecones, Justin Roberts & the Not Ready for Naptime Players, Josh and the Jamtones, and The Not-it’s.